pipobscure/pipobscure/_posts/2014-10-17-godlessmen-sam-harris-on-cnn-when-cartoonists.markdown

 ---
 layout: post
-title: "> Sam Harris on CNN: “When cartoonists draw the wrong cartoon and embassies start burning, we criticize the cartoonists and the newspapers that printed the cartoons, and we practice self-censorship…this is the bigotry of low expectations.”"
+title: "Sam Harris on CNN: “When cartoonists draw the wrong cartoon and embassies start burning, we criticize the cartoonists and the newspapers that printed the cartoons, and we practice self-censorship…this is the bigotry of low expectations.”"